-Some branches ravel into knots, others split abruptly,
+There are branches that ravel into knots, others split abruptly – what a puzzle!

-How long has it taken for the green to turn into copper red and dry out into yellow swags hung from the ends like from curtain rails?
+How long has it taken for the green to turn into copper red and dry out into yellow swags hanging from curtain rails?

-Longer than two months, I reckon, it was done so slowly, reluctantly.
+Longer than two months – it was done so slowly, reluctantly.

-Yet, I remember that week-end, I was idle, when the leaves were brought down all at once.
+And in one week-end, I remember it, I noticed because I was idle, just walking, the leaves were brought down all at once.

 A strong bust of wind has swirled around brushing off the last that still trembled in full visibility at the edge of disappearance.

-The houses have started emitting signals, and the street lamps, seen from afar, were shedding their yellowish tremor against a dim opalescence.
+The houses suddenly were emitting signals, and the street lamps, seen from afar, were shedding their yellowish tremor against a dim opalescence.

 What about these shadows that are moving behind windowpanes?